HMS Spey (K246): Post-war service

 Spey was sold to the Egyptian Navy in November 1948.
 She was refitted by Willougby (Plymouth) Ltd and sailed for Egypt in April 1950.
 During her service with the Egyptian Navy she is reported as having been used as a submarine support ship before being scrapped.

+Successes

+During her service Spey was credited with the destruction of three U-boats: